 A student will be admitted to the Academy upon acceptance by the Admissions Committee.
 A student seeking admission to the Academy should possess skills, abilities and acumen.
 The model student is academically successful and has a strong work ethic.

-The application packet includes the application, the Parent-Student Commitment Letter, and Letter of Support Forms for the child's teacher(s).
+The application packet can be found on our main webpage, and includes the application, the Parent-Student Commitment Letter, and Letter of Support Forms for the child's teacher(s).

 With a rigorous curriculum, students have an opportunity for in-depth learning during a structured learning day.
 Academy students achieve superior levels of knowledge and understanding through principles of inquiry and hands-on activities.